 Dropouts

 Could damaged cables be the offender?
-Ensure all connections are solid, but if issues persist, there might be interference or signal strength problems worth raising with your ISP.
+Check if all connections are solid.
+If issues persist, there might be interference or signal strength problems worth raising with your ISP.

 Mesh WiFi Systems

 For larger homes or dwellings with structural obstacles, a mesh WiFi system could be your saving grace.
-Using multiple devices ensures a robust connection throughout your living space.
+Using multiple devices helps you maintain a reliable connection throughout your living space.

 Benefits Include: